 Tier IV: Fault Tolerance - Tier IV site infrastructure builds on Tier III, adding the concept of Fault Tolerance to the site infrastructure topology.
 Fault Tolerance means that when individual equipment failures or distribution path interruptions occur, the effects of the events are stopped short of the IT operations.

 Data center facilities costs and operational complexities increase with each Tier Level, and it is up to the data center owner to determine the Tier Level that fits his or her business’s need.
 A Tier IV solution is not “better” than a Tier II solution.
-The data center needs to match the business needs of the application; otherwise companies can overinvest or take on too much risk.
+The data center being selected for your server colocation should match the business needs of the application; otherwise companies can overinvest or take on too much risk.